zuzanapiarova/philosophers/README.md

 - working in microseconds for accuracy and logging in miliseconds
 - including timezone by macro, do it by the function !
 - TODO: they die when sleep is 0 and they have enough time but some take over more resources than others
+- TODO: mutex that protects philo from not eating and dying at the same time
+- TODO: may add waiting for all threads to startup - start mutex that main thread holds while spawning threads  try to grab it so they have to wait.
+When the last one is created, main thread releases its the start mutex and set the start time for all of them here
+- TODO: protect all calls to thread/mutex functions - mortly init.c and cleanup.c files

 # working on
 - synchronize all threads to start at the same time ?